 Safety, health and exclusivity will be the top priority for future travellers.
 Guests will prefer brands they have stayed with earlier and are sure of their hygiene and cleanliness.
 Also, smaller properties will score over grand hotels as people will prefer less contact points.

 This will make private houses, villas, boutique hotels and other such homestays the preferred choice, which are less crowded and can be monitored better when it comes to sanitation, cleanliness and hygiene.
+There are various homestays in india available at affordable rates so people are opting this.

 Coming to food, most travellers will opt for home- cooked organic, quiet meals rather than crowded buffet breakfasts and dinners.
 We shall see quite a few changes in the existing rules in the travel and hospitality industry as per the needs and demands of tourists post the pandemic.